-Wreck-it Ralph (voiced by John C. Reilly) is the bad guy in the arcade game, “Fix It Felix, Jr.”.
-Stylized after Donkey Kong, Wreck-it Ralph’s stump home has been displaced to build a high-rise apartment, Niceland.
-Ralph responds by destroying the place until super superintendent, Fix-it Felix Jr. (voiced by Jack McBrayer) shows up with a hammer that can repair anything it touches.
+Wreck-it Ralph (voiced by John C. Reilly) is the bad guy in the arcade game “Fix-It Felix Jr.” Stylized after Donkey Kong, Wreck-it Ralph’s stump home has been displaced to build a high-rise apartment, Niceland.
+Ralph responds by destroying the place until super superintendent Fix-it Felix Jr. (voiced by Jack McBrayer) shows up with a hammer that can repair anything it touches.
 Felix saves the day from the destructive monster, the Nicelanders toss Ralph off the roof, and the game ends.
 Another patron comes along, drops another quarter in the machine, and here we go again.
-Felix, Ralph, the Nicelanders, they all play out the same routine time and time again.
+Felix, Ralph, the Nicelanders, all play out the same routine time and time again.
 The catch is, if it’s your game and you are the hero, then it’s paradise.
-The name of the game is “Fix-it Felix, Jr.” and Fix-it Felix Jr. is the hero, of course he loves his job.
+The name of the game is “Fix-it Felix Jr.” and Fix-it Felix Jr. is the hero, of course, he loves his job.
 Ralph is the bad guy, and in a bizarre, Sisyphean manner, he always has his stump bulldozed, he always has Felix fixing his destruction, and he always has the people of Niceland to throw him off the roof.

-Ralph learns of another game, “Hero’s Duty”, where you can get a medal at the end.
-Ralph tells the people of Niceland that he is going to come back with a medal and that will prove that he is a good guy.
-Ralph leaves “Fix-it Felix, Jr.” and travels to “Hero’s Duty”, a violent first-person shooter that Ralph simply isn’t cut out for.
-The main character of “Hero’s Duty” is Calhoun (voiced by Jane Lynch), a tough as nails captain that yells at her squadron and calls them all ladies.
-Calhoun is neither a hero nor a bad guy, she has two priorities in her programming: her first priority is to get the first person/player to the end of the level, her second is to make sure that the vicious villain of the game, Cy-bugs, stay within the game.
+Ralph learns of another game, “Hero’s Duty,” where you can get a medal at the end.
+Ralph tells the people of Niceland that he is going to come back with a medal, and that will prove that he is a good guy.
+Ralph leaves “Fix-it Felix Jr.” and travels to “Hero’s Duty,” a violent first-person shooter that Ralph simply isn’t cut out for.
+The main character of “Hero’s Duty” is Calhoun (voiced by Jane Lynch), a tough-as-nails captain that yells at her squadron and calls them all ladies.
+Calhoun is neither a hero nor a bad guy.
+She has two priorities in her programming: her first priority is to get the first person/player to the end of the level, her second is to make sure that the vicious villain of the game, Cy-bugs, stays within the game.
 Ralph manages to get in the way of both of these on the way to gaining the medal.
-He and a Cy-bug are launched into a nearby game, “Sugar Rush” and Ralph loses the medal and a Cy-bug makes itself very at home.
+He and a Cy-bug are launched into a nearby game, “Sugar Rush,” and Ralph loses the medal, and a Cy-bug makes itself very at home.

 There are a few more reveals and twists to the plot that I wouldn’t want to spoil here.
 They aren’t hard left turns, just natural plot developments that Disney does so well.
-It is a children’s movie, so you know it’s all going to end okay and there is a lesson to be learned.
+It is a children’s movie, so you know it’s all going to end okay, and there is a lesson to be learned.
 I think it’s a good lesson.
-This might sound a little bit like paint by numbers storytelling, and it is.
-They go on quests, cross thresholds, confront various forms of conflict, overcome this and that, rescue the Princess, but at no point does it ever feel like paint by numbers.
+This might sound a little bit like paint-by-numbers storytelling, and it is.
+They go on quests, cross thresholds, confront various forms of conflict, overcome this and that, rescue the Princess, but it feels fresh.
 Disney has always had a knack for this type of storytelling, and it is on display here.
 There is a certain type of joy one gets while watching this movie.
 Nothing is wasted, everything serves a purpose, and every character gets at least one moment to shine, one moment to fail, and quite a few moments to make us laugh.